MShepelin/MultiAgentPathFinding/README.md

 Dmitriy_Shepelin_ASearch.exe ../../Examples/example.xml
 ```

-#### Debug with Visual Studio
+### Debug with Visual Studio

 You can use VS interaction with CMake to build, run and debug this project.
 To use command-line arguments you can edit *args* in *configurations* field of *.vs/launch.vs.json*.

-#### Options
+### Input and output

 A path is constructed on a 2D plane with traversable and non-traversable cells.
-Each task is given as an XML file (the format is shown in Examples/example.xml).
-To emulate different environments you can set up options that the program can use.
+Each task is given as an XML file.
+The format is shown in *Examples/example.xml*.
+This file is expected to have these fields:

-##### Algorithm settings
+- *map* describes the geometry of the plane and obstacles on it.
+You can choose size of the cell grid, locations of obstacles, start and finish locations.
+- *algorithm* describes options of path planning:

-Use "dijkstra" or "astar" in searchtype to use Dijkstra or A* algorithm repectively.
+  - *searchtype* can be "dijkstra" or "astar" to use Dijkstra or A* algorithm respectively;

-##### Movements settings
+  - *metrictype* describes heuristic to use (if A* is chosen):
+    - diagonal — diagonal metric;
+    - manhattan — Manhattan distance;
+    - euclidean — Euclidean distance;
+    - chebyshev — Chebyshev distance;
+  - *hweight* is a multiplicator for heuristic;
+  - *allowdiagonal* is true or false and allows the algorithm to consider paths through diagonals;
+  - *cutcorners* is true or false and allows to use diagonals which intersect with one non-traversable cell on the way.
+  - allowsqueeze is true or false and allows to use diagonal if it intersects two two non-traversable cells.

+The output of the program is the same file with the "_log" suffix.
+It will show information about the search in the *log* field.

+- *mapfilename* shows the original path to the file with task description.
+- *summary time* is number of seconds which the program ran.
+- *length_scaled* is the length of the found path with the map's *cellsize* multiplicator.
+- *length* is the same but without multiplicator.
+- *nodescreated* is the number of cells which the algorithm considered and created nodes for.
+- *numberofsteps* is the number of nodes which the algorithm worked with (expanded and examined) in the path planning loop.
+-  *path* draws a path from start to finish if it was found *.
+- *lplevel* and *hplevel* describe the path and short and long versions respectively.